-- One from Ad Manager serving web ads from AdSense
+- One ad unit from Ad Manager serving web ads from AdSense

-- One from AdMob to serve mobile ads
+- One ad unit from AdMob to serve mobile ads

 10. To target single sections in your publication with specific mobile ad units, in the Google Ad Manager, turn on

 We recommend you use separate ad units for News.
-If you use existing ad units that are shared across your other properties, News reporting may be less reliable.
+If you use existing ad units that are shared across your other properties, News reports might be less reliable.
 It takes a few hours for new ad units to start serving.

 Set up Google Ad Manager for News